zefei/vim-wintabs/README.md

 # Usage

-By default, wintabs maintains a list of tabs for each buffer opened in each window, and displays them on tabline.
-To navigate and manage these tabs, a few commands and key mappings are provided, and they are very similar to what Vim buffers/tabs have.
+By default, wintabs maintains a list of buffers for each buffer opened in each window, and displays them on tabline.
+To navigate and manage these buffers, a few commands and key mappings are provided, and they are very similar to what Vim buffers/tabs have.

 To make full use of wintabs, it is recommended to have the following commands or keys mapped, these are the essential ones:

     commands             | mapping keys                 | replacing Vim commands
     ---------------------+------------------------------+-----------------------
-    :WintabsNext         | <Plug>(wintabs_next)         |
+    :WintabsNext         | <Plug>(wintabs_next)         | :bn!
-    :WintabsPrevious     | <Plug>(wintabs_previous)     |
+    :WintabsPrevious     | <Plug>(wintabs_previous)     | :bp!
-    :WintabsClose        | <Plug>(wintabs_close)        |
+    :WintabsClose        | <Plug>(wintabs_close)        | :bd
     :WintabsOnly         | <Plug>(wintabs_only)         |
     :WintabsCloseWindow  | <Plug>(wintabs_close_window) | :close, CTRL-W c
     :WintabsOnlyWindow   | <Plug>(wintabs_only_window)  | :only, CTRL-W o